Crispy Leftover Chicken and Shells Casserole

 - Parmesan cheese will give it a bit of an Italian flare.

-- To make it extra creamy, substitute the milk for heavy cream or half and half.
+- To make it extra creamy, substitute the milk with heavy cream or half-and-half.

 Make sure it is cooled and then sealed and wrapped in the refrigerator as soon as possible.
 Never allow poultry to sit at room temperature for over 2 hours.